-You can always find a job abroad especially if you need to fund a long term travel trip.
-There are different avenues to finding work broad and you should always check the visa requirements of each country.
-Volunteering can be a way of helping you to visit and get to know a country .
+You can always find a job abroad especially if you need to fund a long-term travel trip.
+There are different avenues to finding work abroad and you should always check the visa requirements of each country.
+Volunteering can be a way of helping you to visit and get to know a country.
 Some projects provide accommodation and food in exchange for your skills, knowledge or graft.
 There are specialist organisations around which offer volunteering opportunities.

 Styles to go travelling